About obstructive sleep apnoea

 Tests for obstructive sleep apnoea

-Your GP will look in your child’s throat to check his tonsils.
+Your GP will look in your child’s throat to check their tonsils.
 The GP might send your child to an ear, nose and throat specialist if it looks like your child’s adenoids and tonsils are the cause of your child’s obstructive sleep apnoea.

 To help the doctors work out whether it’s obstructive sleep apnoea, your child might need to undergo a sleep study – called a polysomnography.
-This involves staying overnight in hospital (with a parent), so that specialists can watch your child’s breathing, heart rate, oxygen level, and brain, eye and muscle activity while she’s sleeping.
+This involves staying overnight in hospital (with a parent), so that specialists can watch your child’s breathing, heart rate, oxygen level, and brain, eye and muscle activity while they’re sleeping.

-These tests aren’t usually painful or uncomfortable.
+These tests usually aren’t painful or uncomfortable.

 Obstructive sleep apnoea treatment